 This substance is a blend containing two polymer sugars from seaweed (Enteromorpha compressa) and from the South American Tara tree (Caesalpinia spinosa).
 These sugars have been shown to re-establish the delicate balance in the skin’s extra-cellular matrix, resulting in better elasticity.
 Stimulates skin renewal and the production of collagen and elastin, resulting in smoother, younger looking skin.

 Shea butter is a natural fat extracted from fruit of the Shea tree (Vitellaria paradoxa).
 Shea butter is easily absorbed into the skin without leaving a greasy after feel.
 It is an excellent moisturizer and is sometimes used as a substitute for coconut oil.

 You May Also Like

 The following Reverta products contain the ingredients described above:

 Reverta Anti-Aging Cream$47.00Feeling insecure about your aging skin?
 With the Reverta System, restore years of lost youth to your skin in just…Sale!

 Reverta Anti-Aging Cream – Subscription

 $47.00every 6 weeksSave with a Subscription Feeling insecure about your aging skin?
-Get Rid of Fine Lines and Wrinkles Eliminate Dark Circles…Sale!
+With the Reverta System, restore years of lost youth to…Sale!